eclipse/upm/docs/naming.md

 ### Doubt

-If ever, give either of us a ping via email: mihai.tudor.panu@intel.com or brendan.le.foll@intel.com and we'll try suggest decent names for your module.
+If ever, open a new issue and ask for naming help from the project's community.